-- We advise companies like Ethereum on ways to take advantage of blockchain platforms while remaining compliant with pertinent regulations, both domestically and abroad.
+- We advise companies like ConsenSys, the for-profit arm of Ethereum, on ways to take advantage of blockchain platforms while remaining compliant with pertinent regulations, both domestically and abroad.

-- We have structured ICOs (initial coin offerings) with valuations in the hundreds of millions of dollars for such companies as Unikrn, ConsenSys and FunFair.
+- We have advised clients concerning ICOs (initial coin offerings) with valuations in the tens of millions of dollars for such companies as Unikrn, ConsenSys, Joy Gaming and FunFair.

 - We counsel clients on cryptocurrency issues such as payment and licensing, consumer protection requirements, and data privacy, with special attention to the growing scrutiny of digital currencies by state attorneys general and federal agencies like the SEC, CFTC and FTC.